Last Updated on May 25, 2023 by admin

 4. First Aid Kit

 If you experience any injuries, blisters, or burns, you’ll need a first aid kit.
 This essential item is definitely worth its weight!
 We were once on a trail and had forgotten our first aid kit at home.
 My husband got a blister from his hiking shoes, and thankfully a passerby was able to give us a bandaid.
 That would have been a very painful hike back to the car.
 Learn from our mistake, and be sure to carry a first aid kit just in case.
-You can purchase a first aid kit here.

-5. Knife
+5. Multi-Tool Knife

-This knife multi-tool knife is foldable and small.
-You can purchase it here.
+A multi-tool knife is foldable and small.

 6. Fire Starter Kit